Clicks and places from the hidden side of Mykonos

 View of the famous Windmills, a full moon night.
-Photo taken from the balcony of Caprice Bar, in Little Venice.
+The photo is from the balcony of Caprice Bar, in Little Venice.

 Petros the pelican, the mascot of Mykonos, goes to Nikos’s tavern, knowing that they will give him a snack.

-Armenistis Lighthouse, located in Cape Armenistis.
+Armenistis Lighthouse is in Cape Armenistis.
 It is an iconic sight of Mykonos island, offering spectacular views!
-It is one of the most interesting lighthouses of the Cyclades and it dates back to 1891.
+It is one of the most exciting lighthouses of the Cyclades, and it dates back to 1891.

-Fokos Beach, one of the most secluded beaches in Mykonos, offers a simpler, more natural side of the island. you can truly relax on this beach anytime of the season!
+Fokos Beach, one of the most secluded beaches in Mykonos, offers a more unaffected, more natural side of the island.
+You can truly relax on this beach at any time of the season!

-Makis outside his tourist shop in Matogianni, one of the most famous streets of Mykonos.
+Makis is sitting outside of his tourist shop in Matogianni, one of the most famous streets of Mykonos.
 Many of them are handmade, knitted crochet from his wife.
-Makis is a very familiar person on the island. Αll the locals make a stop in his shop to discuss and comment on the daily events of Mykonos.
+Makis is a very familiar person on the island. Αll, the locals, make a stop in his shop to discuss and comment on the daily events of Mykonos.